lorenzo-rovigatti/oxDNA/docs/source/install.md

 cmake .. -DPython=ON -DPYTHON_INCLUDE_DIRS=/path/to/python/include/dir -DPYTHON_EXECUTABLE=/path/to/python/binary
 ```

+If you are using conda environments, the paths should look something like:
+Include: `$HOME/anaconda3/envs/py38/include/python3.8`
+Executable: `$HOME/anaconda3/envs/py38/bin/python`

 If you get an error regarding the number of bytes in the `numpy.array` header, this happens when the version of Numpy on your system doesn't match the version that pip downloads from PyPi when installing `oxDNA_analysis_tools` with its isolated environment (most commonly because you installed Numpy using Conda which tends to be a few versions behind PyPi).
 To fix this, either update your version of Numpy or try to install just `OAT` without build isolation:

    `python -m pip install ./analysis --no-build-isolation`